tgbugs/protc/README.md

 digital record for Z should be updated to reflect that change.
 If there is no digitization of a being then we can just ignore it.

+More on conservation of mass.
+One problem that we have is distinguishing between the outputs of a function that are GENERATED vs the outputs that merely persist.
+We can solve this problem by actually comparing inputs and outputs and simply taking I and not O as consumed inputs I and O as persistent inputs, and O and not I as generated outputs.
+Furthermore we can postulate that the consumed inputs should for the most part have contributed to the generation of the new outputs.
+One edge case to consider is maintainence where you have a single output and all other inputs are consumed.
+Clearly unless the individual is rapidly gaining weight there needs to be some representation that accounts for the fact that biology systems are continually executing a protocol that takes chemical energy stored in matter and converts it into energy which is a generated output of that protocol which then leaves the system.
+Not sure we *really* want to model all of this.
+It would be nice if we could just have the novel beings pop out of the function but that would seem to violate our desire for no external state.
+Well, technically using a tool in an experiment *does* modify the tool since it is a tool that has now been used n + 1 times, which is useful for maintainance protocols.
+Hrm, yes, when you do a dissection you don't get tools back from the dissection step, you get dirty tools back!
+You must do something with the dirty tools!
+Clean them!
+Put them away then you have no more tools.
+Yes, we need the opposite of procurement protocol.
+A disposal or "done with" protocol.
+This is how we can create functions that have a single return for generation purposes.
+We can then use the 'autodispose' type for persistent tools as a shorthand so that people don't have to include their cleanup procedure if they don't want to (for example).
+We could also infer this automatically for functions called inside functions that return an object which is not returned by the enclosing function.

 Should functions that categorize things take the categories or classes as inputs?
 I think they should, they need to be defined externally or better yet mapped to and information system.
 I guess those would count as Values.